General Fair Rules

 6. Alcohol allowed only in designated areas.

-4-H Livestock Rules
+General Livestock Rules 2022

 1. All 4-H members must abide by the regulations governing 4-H projects in Grand or Summit Counties to be eligible to show.
 Only FFA members eligible to compete under State 4-H/FFA rules will be eligible to compete in this division.

 3. Market livestock exhibits must remain in the barns until the release time of Sunday at 10:00 am.
 Livestock should be removed, with stall area cleaned and torn down by 5:00 pm.
 Livestock may be released early with the expressed permission of their barn superintendent, a fair board member, or extension director.
-Horse and breeding animals are required to be in place by showtime and are not required to remain on the fairgrounds except for rabbits, poultry, and fowl breeding.
+Horse and breeding animals are required to be in place by show time and are not required to remain on the fairgrounds except for rabbits, poultry, and fowl breeding.
 Animals that are sick or unsafe may be sent home at any point.

 8. Additional classes may be added to the class schedule if the superintendent deems them necessary.